blabtonic/UK_PoliceTrack/README.md

 Will list out the components that I am using for this application in a few...

+Using environment variable for Bitcoin Cash(BCH) address get a bitcoin cash wallet and addresses should show up
 ## Todos

 1. ~~move list to the right~~